New Mens Health Fellowship at Eastern Maine Medical Center

 In the US, the average life expectancy of men is 76; five years younger than that of women.
 More than half of all deaths from heart disease are among men.
 Other issues unique to men include prostate health, erectile dysfunction, male hormone disorders, infertility, and more.

-In 2012, the American Society of Men’s Health was established to promote research, advocacy, and improved clinical service for men’s health needs, and William Sturrock, MD, urologist, Northern Light Urology, took note.
+In 2012, the American Society of Men’s Health was established to promote research, advocacy, and improved clinical service for men’s health needs, and William Sturrock, MD, men's health specialist, Northern Light Urology, took note.
 Like his colleagues across the country, Dr. Sturrock recognized that men’s health is an underrepresented area, and he set out to change that.
 He spent the next few years developing training and finalizing the necessary curriculum to move forward with a new fellowship centered around men’s health.